-- Do not, under any circumstance, place a precursor item to a legendary item in the Mystic Forge, as oroginal item will be destroyed and replaced with different item and you won’t be able to craft your legendary item.
+- Do not, under any circumstance, place a precursor item to a Legendary item in the Mystic Forge, as original item will be destroyed and replaced with different item and you won’t be able to craft your Legendary item.

-Trinkets on their own can’t be stat-swapped like that, but you can allow re-customization of some Backpieces and Rings, which is often called “stat-resetting”.
+Trinkets do not use the same recipe for stat swapping.
+Instead, you can re-customize some Backpieces and Rings, which is often called “stat-resetting”.

-Resetting stats is possible through infusing process designed to add one extra infusion slot to Backpiece and Rings, your Rings, however, can be additionally attuned for one extra infusion slot, allowing you to choose their attribute prefix a total of 3 times.
+Resetting stats is possible through the infusing process designed to add one extra infusion slot to Backpiece and Rings.
+Rings, however, can be additionally attuned for one extra infusion slot, allowing you to choose their attribute prefix a total of 3 times.

-Note: Such stat-reset is only possible on backpacks and rings that were stat-selectable when first obtained, trinkets with pre-defined stats will still have exactly the same attributes after infusing or attuning.
+Note: This stat-reset is only possible on backpacks and rings that were stat-selectable when first obtained.
+Trinkets with pre-defined stats will still have exactly the same attributes after infusing or attuning.

-It’s best to start upgrading to ascended with weapons, as they will not only offer attributes increase but also higher damage through higher weapon strength, which is especially valuable for power damage builds.
+It’s best to start upgrading to Ascended with weapons, as they offer both attribute increases and increased damage because of higher weapon strength, which is especially valuable for Power damage builds.

-After that, you might want to focus on getting your trinkets, as they require less gold investment (even zero) compared to armor or weapons and are more accessible overall.
+After that, focus on getting your trinkets, as they require less gold investment (sometimes zero) compared to armor or weapons, and are more accessible overall.

-- Independently start doing a collection for legendary armor to unlock free precursor ascended armor set relatively fast.
+- Independently start a collection for legendary armor to unlock a free precursor Ascended Armor Set relatively quickly.

-- Finish hidden quest after the Heart of Thorns main story for the option of ascended stat-selectable Shield, Scepter, Greatsword, Sword, or Dagger.
+- Finish the hidden quest after the Heart of Thorns main story for the option of an Ascended stat-selectable Shield, Scepter, Greatsword, Sword, or Dagger.

-- For remaining weapons, pick the End of Dragons of Path of Fire elite specialization collections that offer weapons you need.
+- For remaining weapons, pick the End of Dragons or Path of Fire elite specialization collections that offer weapons you need.

-- Get an ascended accessory for map currency dropped in Icebrood Saga Strike missions.
+- Obtain an Ascended accessory for map currency dropped in Icebrood Saga Strike Missions.

-- The remaining ascended back item, two rings, and the second accessory can be quickly bought with map currencies from Living World Season 3 you earned during leveling and doing Seasons of the Dragon meta-achievement.
+- The remaining Ascended back item, two rings, and the second accessory can be quickly bought with map currencies from Living World Season 3.
+Earn these during leveling and doing Seasons of the Dragon meta-achievement.

 Achievements and Collections

-Most story chapters offer amulets with predefined attributes, which are usually not very useful in instanced PvE content, but most importantly, you have a much better option for obtaining amulet through story completion of Living World seasons 1-5 achievements via Seasons of the Dragons achievement.
+Most story chapters offer amulets with predefined attributes, which are usually not very useful in instanced PvE content.
+However, the Seasons of the Dragons achievements can award you a stat-selectable amulet through story completion of Living World seasons 1-5.

 Finishing Seasons of the Dragons meta-achievement require completing multiple Living World achievements found in the Current Events section.
 The first tier of this meta-achievement will award you with a free ascended weapon of your pick from

-And while that’s very nice and all, if you’ll finish the last tier of Seasons of the Dragons achievement, you will get… free legendary amulet
+Upon completing the last tier of the Seasons of the Dragons achievement, you will get a free Legendary amulet

-This is an absolute must-have for every new player, as you won’t need any other amulet on any character ever.
+This is an absolute must-have for every new player, as you won’t need to obtain any other amulet on any character ever.

-Additionally, completing each “Return to” achievement will reward you with 500 of map currency for each of the Living World maps, which will allow you to buy a whole set of ascended trinkets, but we’ll cover that in more detail in the map currencies section.
+Additionally, completing each “Return to” achievements will reward you with 500 of map currency for each of the Living World maps, which will allow you to buy a whole set of Ascended trinkets.
+We’ll cover this in more detail in the map currencies section.

-A great way of getting your first ascended armor set is doing the Envoy Armor I: Experimental Armor collection achievement.
+If you are interested in Raids, a great way of getting your first Ascended armor set is doing the Envoy Armor I: Experimental Armor collection achievement.

-Crafting subsequent sets of precursor ascended armor will require a proper crafting profession at level 500, which is a one-time investment in materials worth 30 –70 depending on profession and current Trading Post prices, but with your own materials, you can of course do it way cheaper.
+Crafting subsequent sets of precursor Ascended armor will require a proper crafting profession at level 500, which is a one-time investment in materials worth 30 –70 depending on profession and current Trading Post prices, as well as the cost of materials you already own.
 The fastest way of leveling your crafting profession can be calculated with gw2crafts.

 On top of leveling the crafting profession, subsequent precursor armor sets will cost at least 100 in material cost to craft the armor set itself, which is still much cheaper than relying on fully crafting an armor set without any collection.
 During the raiding and training done for this collection, you’ll most likely cover the cost of it.